-Among those who had attempted suicide and were admitted to an Emergency Department in 1999, 29% of young New Zealanders had some degree of harmful or dependent alcohol use.
+Among those who had attempted suicide and were admitted to an Emergency Department in 1999, alcohol was present for 29% of the presentations.

 There are many, many direct and indirect harms resulting from alcohol use.
 Drinkers should be aware that the harms are both acute and chronic, and don’t just relate to heavy drinking.
 Lower levels of consumption can also cause significant harm.